Washington University in St. Louis

 L23 3750 In the Beginning: Creation Myths of the Biblical World

 This course will study myths and epic literature from the Bible, ancient Egypt, the ancient Near East and ancient Greece about the birth of the gods, the creation of the world and of humanity, and the establishment of societies.
 These masterpieces of ancient literature recount the deeds of gods and heroes and humanity´s eternal struggle to come to terms with the world, supernatural powers, love, lust, and death.
 This course will examine how each culture borrows traditions and recasts them in a distinct idiom.
 The course will further examine different approaches to mythology and to the study of ancient cultures and the Bible.
 Same as home course L75 JINE 3751.

-L23 385D Topics in Biblical Hebrew Texts: Biblical Poetry
+L23 385D Topics in Biblical Hebrew Texts: The Book of Isaiah

-We will read selections of biblical poetry, including the love poetry of the Song of Songs and the religious poetry of the Psalms, in the original Hebrew, and will explore their connection to the culture of Ancient Israel.
-We will analyze theories about biblical poetry and their consequences for interpreting biblical texts.
-Special attention will be paid to strategies of biblical interpretation in order to acquire literary competence in biblical Hebrew and to be free from the authority of translations and commentaries.
-Prereq: BHBR 384/584 or instructor´s permission.
+We will read the Book of Isaiah, one of the most significant prophetic books, in the original Hebrew.
+Special attention will be paid to strategies of biblical interpretation in order to acquire literary competence in Biblical Hebrew and to be free from the authority of translations and commentaries.
+Prereq: L74-384/584 or permission of the instructor.
 Same as home course L35 BHBR 385D.